+Security Arrangements Electronic Access control systems at the entrance doors operated by card,

+at the Property code, or fob.

+Removal/Unlocking of

+Additional Security

-Security Arrangements at the Property Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
-Basic lock and key facilities.
-Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
-Electronic Access Control Systems No electronic access control systems are installed at this premises.
+Measures on Doors, No additional security/access control measures are in place at this premises.

+Gates & Escape

+Routes

+Electronic Access Where installed, are provided with emergency release over-ride buttons

+Control Systems which are within easy reach and obvious view of persons who are leaving the

+Control Cystems premises.